 Pacuare Reserve (Costa Rica)

-Pacuare Reserve is made up of 2,500 acres of tropical rainforest and 4 miles of beach on the Caribbean coast of Costa Rica.
-The grounds include a North and a South station, sleeping barracks for more than 50 environmental education participants, two dining halls, an education center, miles of rainforest trails, and on-site live-in staff.
-At the South Station, you'll also find La Casa Grande, a three bedroom, two bathroom stilted home built for Eco-Tour visitors that sits in a quiet area just off the beach.
+The grounds include a North station that can accommodate groups up to 25 and a South station that can accommodate up to 45, two dining halls, an education center, miles of rainforest trails, and full-time on-site staff.
+At the South Station, you'll also find the Casa Grande, a three bedroom, two bathroom stilted home built for Eco-Tour visitors that sits in a quiet area overlooking the beach and nearby lagoon.

 Please contact our main Costa Rica office for information on Pacuare Reserve:

 P.O.
 Box 82-3015

 Heredia, Costa Rica 40501